root4loot/screener/README.md

                                  will be considered duplicates and will not be saved.
-  -to,  --timeout                screenshot timeout                                      (Default: 15 seconds) -ua,  --user-agent             specify user agent                                      (Default: Chrome UA) -uh,  --use-http2              enable HTTP2                                            (Default: false) -nr,  --ignore-redirects       do not follow redirects                                 (Default: false) -cw,  --capture-width          output width                                            (Default: 1366) -ch,  --capture-height         output height                                           (Default: 768)
+  -to,  --timeout                screenshot timeout                                      (Default: 15 seconds) -ua,  --user-agent             specify user agent                                      (Default: Chrome UA) -uh,  --use-http2              use HTTP2                                               (Default: false) -nr,  --ignore-redirects       do not follow redirects                                 (Default: false) -cw,  --capture-width          output width                                            (Default: 1366) -ch,  --capture-height         output height                                           (Default: 768)